-Brightlife runs three schemes for social prescribing in Cheshire West, on a village (Malpas), town (Winsford) and city (Chester) scale.
+Brightlife runs four schemes for social prescribing in Cheshire West, in two villages (Malpas and Tarporley), town (Winsford) and a city (Chester).

 We support people to manage the transition between formal healthcare and community services in these areas, helping older people to discover what they can do and what they enjoy, and allowing them to rebuild their own social support networks.

 There are three tiers of engagement available depending on how vulnerable the patient is, ranging from basic signposting into available services, through to intensive and on-going support including access to peer befriending projects.

 “Loneliness is not a medical condition, but it can affect our patients’ health … It can also have a real impact on workload pressures in general practice and the wider NHS ”

 Professor Helen Stokes-Lampard, Chair of the Royal College of GPs, May 2018